jaceypastense/personal-zima/README.md

 [Glance](https://github.com/glanceapp/glance) A lightweight, highly customizable dashboard that displays your feeds in a beautiful, streamlined interface.
 ** Note: Don't forget to copy the glance.yml to config folder.

+### Karaoke Eternal
+[Karaoke Eternal](https://www.karaoke-eternal.com/) Host awesome karaoke parties where everyone can easily find and queue songs from their phone’s browser.
+The player is also fully browser-based with support for MP3+G, MP4 videos and WebGL visualizations.
+The server is self-hosted and runs on nearly everything.

+### Mazanoke
+[Mazanoke](https://mazanoke.com/) MAZANOKE is a simple image optimizer that runs in your browser, works offline, and keeps your images private without ever leaving your device.

+Created for everyday people and designed to be shared with family and friends, it serves as an alternative to questionable "free" online tools.

 ### Metube
 [Metube](https://github.com/alexta69/metube) is a web GUI for youtube-dl (using the yt-dlp fork) with playlist support.
 Allows you to download videos from YouTube and dozens of other sites.